-The minimal windows sliding glass doors from IQ Glass are one of the most popular architectural glazing elements that we design into any architectural project we are involved in.
-The slim 21mm framing creates impressive glass elevations with minimal interruptions to views inside or out.
-The flush threshold also helps encourage the merging of internal and external spaces, which is a popular design consideration for modern living spaces.
+The slim sliding glass door systems from IQ Glass are one of the most popular architectural glazing elements that we design because they complement any architectural project.
+The slim 20mm framing, for example, creates impressive glass elevations with minimal interruptions to views inside or outside of the home.
+The flush threshold also allows for the unobstructed merging of internal and external spaces, which is imperative for modern living.

-But when you are renovating a whole rear elevation, or creating a brand new home, how do you ensure that your upper floors and lower floor sliding glass doors work together to create a cohesive and well put together architectural design.
+When renovating a whole rear elevation, or creating a brand new home, it’s important to ensure that your upper floors and lower floor sliding glass doors work together, to create a cohesive and well put together architectural design.
 Keep reading to discover how this is achieved.

 Using the same architectural glazier for all glazing elements is the key to achieving a consistent design.
-This allows the framing sections to be created in the same design and aesthetic, as well as being powder coated the same RAL colour.
+This allows the framing sections to be created in the same design and overall aesthetic, as well as enabling them to be powder coated the same RAL colour.
 The result is a coordinated, considered design.

-Another project in Buckinghamshire chose to use aluminium casement windows and doors from IQ Aluminium for all their opening windows on the upper floors.
-Here the aluminium window frames were powder coated the same RAL colour as the slim framed sliding glass doors used on the ground floor for a cohesive design finish.
+Another project in Buckinghamshire opted to use aluminium casement windows and doors from IQ for their opening windows on the upper floors.
+Here the aluminium window frames were powder-coated in the same RAL colour as the slim framed sliding glass doors on the ground floor, resulting in a cohesive design finish.